jdoxley/ThunderDev/README.md

 # ThunderDev
 _Developed by:_ **CX-W Thunder**
 For use by the 501st Legion Mission Builder C-Shop
+**Made For the newest version of the 501st AUX Mod**

 ## Instalation
 1. Extract the contents of [ThunderDev.zip](https://github.com/jdoxley/ThunderDev/releases/tag/v1.0.0) into the mission folder